PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 snapshots unless the corresponding direct, unary, or normalization region can exist.
 Existing compatibility wrappers remain available.

+The strict `Transpose → Pad|MirrorPad → Mul(const) → Transpose → Add(const)`
+family executes through `run_pad_mul_layout_cleanup` at its three unchanged recovery positions.
+Its stable `LAYOUT_PLAN` ID is `layout.pad_mul_posttranspose_add_nhwc`.
+The precondition proves the complete producer/consumer topology, both inverse permutations, constant availability, Pad specification, and static broadcast compatibility before opening a transaction.
+Constant cloning and input/output rewiring update the shared `ModelIRGraphIndex`; both structural Transpose removals use that same index, and tensor pruning synchronizes the session `LayoutState`.
+This is a complete indexed migration of the helper rather than a partial deletion-only change.

 Decomposed InstanceNorm-Pad and flattened global-normalization-Pad propagation use `run_normalization_pad_layout_cleanup`.
 The two unchanged pair positions register `layout.instancenorm_pad_prepost_nhwc` then